alliancecan/driconnect/driconnect/content/location.en.md

 Please ensure you arrive about 15 minutes before the start on Day 1 to ensure you have time to check-in at Registration and find a seat.

-DRI Connect will take place on the Convention Hall Level, which is street level and offers easy access from Argyle Street.
+DRI Connect will take place on the Convention Hall Level.
 Most of our program will take place in Plenary/Main Room C4.
 Look for the digital screens casting program schedules throughout the space and signage at meeting room entrances to direct you.

 ## Parking